sczyh30/vertx-blueprint-microservice/docs/en/tutorial.md

 }
 ```

-First we create a future indicating the result of creating an order.
+First we create a future indicating the result of adding an order into database.
 Then we call `createOrder` method of `orderService` to save the order into the database (1).
-As we set `orderCreateFuture.completer()` as the result handler, the `orderCreateFuture` will be assigned as soon as the create procedure is finished (or failed).
+As we set `orderCreateFuture.completer()` as the result handler, the `orderCreateFuture` will be assigned as soon as the save procedure is finished (or failed).
 Then we compose the future with `applyInventoryChanges` method to modify inventory amount changes (2).
 If the two procedures are successful, we then create a success `CheckoutResult` (3) and reply to the sender with the result by calling `reply` method (4).
 After that we publish the event to notify the log component (5).
 If the procedures failed, we should notify the sender of the failure with `fail` method (6).

 Very easy yeah?
 Let's then take a look at `applyInventoryChanges` method: